Plum Island, a nine-mile

 December 1839 wreck of the Pocahontas, coming to Newburyport

 from Cadiz.
-Celia Thaxter, daughter of the lighthouse keeper
+Celia Thaxter, daughter of the lighthouse keeper at the

-that the Pocahontas and all aboard were lost on a sandbar near Plum Island.
+and all aboard were lost on a sandbar near Plum Island.
 Celia Thaxter

 would go on to become one of New England's most celebrated poets, and

 one of her best known poems was The

 Also in 1839, the brig Richmond Packet, carrying a

 cargo of flour and corn into Newburyport, was driven by a gale into the

 a line holding the ship.
 His wife attempted to cross to the rocks on

 the line, but the rope snapped.
 The crew then tried to lower her down

 on a spar, but the heavy seas washed her away.
 The crew was saved; the

 Phineas George, who became keeper in 1838, complained in 1842

 that the towers and lanterns were leaky, and that the house was a

 "cold, leaky, and uncomfortable dwelling."
 In his 1843 report, I.W.P.

 Lewis in 1843 called both towers "dilapidated, decayed, leaky, and out

 of position, as to the bar channel, twelve months past."
 Lewis stressed

 the value of the lights, saying the "importance of ranging lights here

-to give the true direction of the channel can only be estimated by those acquainted
+to give the true direction of the channel can only be estimated by

-shipwrecks on Plum Island sufficiently testify."
+many fatal shipwrecks on Plum Island sufficiently testify."

 Lewis suggested an ingenious system of moveable lanterns

 keeper.
 This system was never adopted.

 In 1855, a strange looking small tower called the "Bug

-Light" was added, and the following year one of the lighthouses
+Light" was added, and the following year one of the lighthouses was

-surviving lighthouse received a fourth order Fresnel lens.
+lighthouse received a fourth order Fresnel lens.